info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 * How did you obtain the data?
 Do you credit the source of the data?

 EPA Air Emissions Dataset
-* This dataset contains approx. 8 millions entries of specific greenhouse gas types, emissions levels and locations across the united states from 2011 to 2020.
-The dataset was gathered from EPA monitoring systems and devices on the continental United states.
+* This dataset contains approx. 8 million entries of specific greenhouse gas types, emissions levels and locations across the united states from 2011 to 2020.
+The dataset was gathered from EPA monitoring systems and devices on the continental United states, for the purpose of tracking ghg emissions in the United States.
+This data is held directly by, and obtainable from, the EPA, and as such is secure and trustworthy.

 European Environment Agency Industrial Reporting database
 * Dataset contains data pertaining to greenhouse gas emissions in participating European countries from 2010-2021, on a national, sector, and facility level.
-The data was gathered from EEA monitoring systems and devices in participating European countries.
+The data was gathered from EEA monitoring systems and devices in participating European countries for the purpose of monitoring and reducing GHG emissions from the European Continent.
+This data was stored with the EEA, and obtained from the same group, and as such is both secure and trustworthy

 Global Carbon Budget 2021
 * The dataset contains fossil fuel emissions (CO2 mainly) dating from 1959 to 2021.
 Rows from the dataset are in MtC/yr (million tonne of carbon per year), with recorded features being types different ways of emission (Oil, Gas, etc.) and the country of origin.
 The data was collected from NOAA and a U.S. DOE organization, this data was funded by government programs and as such isn't profit focused.
 I believe this dataset was created primarily for climate researchers.
 The data is credible as it comes directly from a scientific journal (Earth System Science Data) and the Global Carbon Project which authored the report which collected and cleaned this data is a partner of United Nation's World Climate Research Programme.